-3.21 Working Time WTD
+Working Time WTD

-PIM recognises that when people work too many hours, their health can be affected, and the risk of mistakes/accidents is increased.
+When people work too many hours, their health can be affected, and the risk of mistakes/accidents is increased.

 - employees do not work more than 48 hours per week (averaged over a 17-week period), without the written agreement of the individuals involved, - health assessments are offered to night-workers, - employees receive the breaks and annual leave entitlements specified in the Regulations, i.e.